 Tabata protocol: exercises for beginners.
-Tabata exercises for weight loss and health promotion: learning to select effective complexes What exercises are included in the Tabata system
+Tabata exercises for losing weight and improving health: learning to select effective complexes What exercises are included in the Tabata system

 © undrey - stock.adobe.com

-1. The study of all muscle groups in a circle.
-For this, multi-stage exercises (burpees, etc.) or a complex of several multi-joint exercises performed sequentially (push-ups, squats, abs) are used.
+1. Working out all muscle groups in a circle.
+For this, multi-stage exercises are used (burpees, etc.) or a complex of several multi-joint exercises performed sequentially (push-ups, squats, presses).

-2. Training always takes place with a timer and a partner.
-Each exercise must be performed a certain number of times in a specified time, or done the maximum number of times in a minimum time (usually 20 to 25 seconds).
+2. The training always takes place with a timer and a partner.
+Each exercise must be performed a certain number of times in a specified time, or the maximum number of times in a minimum amount of time (usually 20 to 25 seconds).

 3. Reducing the rest time between sets to 10 seconds.
-This is enough to fill the body with oxygen, but not enough to give muscle tissues a rest.
+This is enough to fill the body with oxygen, but not enough to give muscle tissue a rest.

-4. Work always takes place in a certain heart rate zone (much higher than the fat burning zone).
-Therefore, all workouts are carried out using a heart rate monitor.
+4. Work always takes place in a certain pulse zone (much higher than the fat burning zone).
+Therefore, all training is carried out using a heart rate monitor.

 Advantages